-- Place the product in its proper location. - ❖ To avoid unnecessary dropping out, make sure that somebody is around for immediate assistance. - ❖ It should be handled with care to avoid dropping that may cause damage to the product.
+- Place the product in its proper location. - ❖ Do not try to lift it by yourself alone.
+Two or more persons are needed to remove or lift the product to its packaging.
+To avoid unnecessary dropping out, make sure that somebody is around for immediate assistance. - ❖ It should be handled with care to avoid dropping that may cause damage to the product.
 Always use the correct lifting procedures.